 Sales Service/Customer Support

 Sales service is available for most products in Rwanda, but customer service levels are poor in comparison to international standards.
 Many firms in Rwanda do not give high priority to customer support and suffer from a lack of customer loyalty.
 The government and importers of sophisticated industrial equipment generally ask for after-sale service agreements.
-There are a growing number of small computer and electronics companies specializing in after-sales support, but most multinational companies in Rwanda service local clients via their offices in Nairobi or Johannesburg.
+A growing number of Rwandan technology and electronics firms provide local after‑sale and technical support services.
+While some multinationals continue coordinating complex repairs through regional offices in Nairobi or Johannesburg, many maintain service partnerships or direct representation within Rwanda itself.

 Foreign firms may increase market share by providing higher levels of service, including professional repairs, and maintaining a well-trained staff of service technicians capable of advising customers as well as repairing their equipment.
 It is helpful for companies to prepare their sales materials both in English and the local language, Kinyarwanda.